-We derived substantially all our revenue from the sale of our VTE products directly to hospitals.
+We derived substantially all our revenue from the sale of our VTE and Emerging Therapy products directly to hospitals.
 Our customers typically purchase our products through an initial stocking order, and then reorder replenishment inventory as procedures are performed.
-No single customer accounted for 10% or more of our revenue during the three months ended March 31, 2024 and 2023.
+No single customer accounted for 10% or more of our revenue during the three and six months ended June 30, 2024 and 2023.
 We expect our revenue to increase in absolute dollars as we expand our offerings, grow the sales organization and sales territories, add customers, expand the base of physicians who gain experience with using our products, expand awareness of our products with new and existing customers and as physicians perform more procedures using our products.

 We disaggregate revenue between VTE and Emerging Therapies markets.
-VTE comprises revenue from the sale of our ClotTriever and FlowTriever systems.
-Emerging Therapies comprises revenues from the sale of our solutions addressing chronic venous disease, CLTI, small vessel thrombosis and arterial thromboembolism.
-Revenue from VTE and Emerging Therapies are as follows (in thousands):
+VTE comprises revenue from the sale of our solutions addressing DVT and pulmonary embolism.
+Emerging Therapies comprises revenue from the sale of our solutions addressing chronic venous disease, CLTI, acute limb ischemia and dialysis access management.
+Revenue from VTE and Emerging Therapies were as follows (in thousands):